afchatfield/Image-Sorter/README.md

 # Image-Sorter
 Image sorter taking a number of input images and outputting them on a canvas in sorted order.
 Requires a folder of images, referenced in the code, to work.
+DrawImages is the main file to run.